2021 Marketing Trends for the Fastest Growing EdTech Companies

 Versatile Marketing Teams

-Growing edtech companies need to run lean and it’s not just the founder of the company who needs to wear a lot of hats.
+Growing edtech companies need to run lean, and it’s not just the founder of the company who needs to wear a lot of hats.
 Employees across functions must be capable and willing to stretch across job responsibilities.
 Within marketing, this will be critical for edtech companies in 2021.
 For companies who had success in 2020, determining where to focus funding will be stretched between engineering, sales and customer success, and marketing.
-For companies ready to launch or scale, being strategic about who to hire first will set an important foundation.
+For companies ready to launch or scale, being strategic about whom to hire first will set a necessary foundation.

 There are many facets to a solid marketing department, from branding to digital marketing to operations and technology.
-Large enterprises have the benefit of hiring marketing specialists who have deep expertise in those marketing domains.
+Large enterprises benefit from hiring marketing specialists who have deep expertise in those marketing domains.
 For smaller growing companies who don’t have that capital support, it is beneficial to hire or partner with external vendors who can serve as strong marketing generalists in key areas.
-For example, bringing on someone who can stretch between big-picture strategic planning and execution or someone who can provide content strategy plus writing and social media community management.
-It might take time to find these people, but they do exist and the search is worthwhile!
+For example, bringing on someone who can stretch between big-picture strategic planning and execution or someone who provides content strategy plus writing and social media community management.
+It might take time to find these people, but they exist and the search is worthwhile!

 The edtech industry will continue to accelerate in the year ahead, even when the world “re-opens.”
-Being really thoughtful about how to approach marketing will help these companies see continuous returns from marketing investments and set them up for enduring success.
+Being thoughtful about marketing approaches will help the fastest growing edtech companies see continuous returns from marketing investments and set them up for enduring success.